 What data processing tools and other resources do they find most helpful for making sense of data?

-The project has received funding and other support from Intel Labs.
-Drexel student Matt Salvetti (B.A., Sociology, 2016) provided valuable support to Phase 1.
+The project has received funding and technical support for Phase 1 from Intel Labs.
+Drexel student Matt Salvetti (B.A., Sociology, 2016) provided additional valuable support.

 For more information on the project, click here.